-Types of change that may require an MOC:
+Types of change requiring an MOC:

 - 1. Physical Change All changes that are not "replacement in kind" should go through an MOC process regardless of whether the change is temporary or permanent. - 2.
-Procedural Change Emergency Response, or Medical Emergency Response changes, managed pressure, etc. - 3.
-Personnel Change All changes to a worksite staffing plan and or personnel roles and responsibilities, including sub-contract personnel.
+Procedural Change Emergency Response, or Medical Emergency Response changes, managed pressure drilling, etc. - 3.
+Personnel Change All changes to a worksite staffing plan and or personnel roles and responsibilities, including contract personnel.
 Routine personnel vacancies and replacements, rotations, and shift or tour changes are exempt. - 4.
 Software Change This includes all modifications to the programming or settings of any computerized systems in Control and Automation Domain.

-- 1. Be knowledgeable of the MOC process as necessary. - 2.
-Ensure that employees follow their MOC process by reviewing the current MOCs. - 3.
-Provide comment on every change when identified as a reviewer of company or Shell assigned MOC tasks. - 4.
-Verify that employees execute the MOC and close out according to MOC conditions. - 5.
-Ensure execution and close-out of assigned MOC tasks - 6.
+- 1. Be knowledgeable of the contractors MOC process as necessary. - 2.
+Ensure that the contractors follow their MOC process by reviewing the current MOCs. - 3.
+Provide comment on every change when identified as a reviewer. - 4.
+Verify that the contractor executes the MOC and close out according to MOC conditions. - 5.
+Ensure execution and close-out of Shell assigned MOC tasks - 6.
 Do not allow changes that require a MOC to be made without adherence to the appropriate process.